Why Elder Housing

 Why Elder orSenior Cohousing?

 Why would an active senior move into elder cohousing rather than intergenerational cohousing?
+Most say it is because they want to be in an all-adult community.

 You are a baby-boomer, over 55 but not yet 60.
 Your children are grown and you lead an active, healthy lifestyle.